 LOST AND UNACCOUNTED FOR GAS QUANTITY: Lost and Unaccounted for Gas Quantity reimbursement shall be provided in kind by Shipper and shall be the actual percentage, adjusted annually based on the prior calendar year’s actual Lost and Unaccounted for Gas Quantity usage.
 Therefore, beginning on January 1st of each year following the effective date hereunder, the Lost and Unaccounted for Gas Quantity reimbursement percentage shall be adjusted where needed to reflect actual unaccounted for gas.

-CASHOUT INDEX PRICE: Shall be Rocky Mountain Index as published Monthly in “Inside F.E.R.C.’s GAS MARKET REPORT, Prices of Spot Gas Delivered to Pipelines.”
+CASHOUT INDEX PRICE: Shall be NWPL Rocky Mountain Index as published Monthly in “Inside F.E.R.C.’s GAS MARKET REPORT, Prices of Spot Gas Delivered to Pipelines.”

 QUALITY WAIVER(s): None.